xrdcrab/Compiler-ml/README.md

 This is a compiler for the Tiger programming language, created from the projects in Modern Compiler Implementation in ML, by Appel.

-## Milestone 1 -- Compiler Front-End
+## Milestone 1 -- Compiler Front-End (Lexical analysis & Syntax analysis)

 Please note that